johnarch/ChatApp/README.md

 to read the message and respond.

-All state (initial & modified) is kept in the top-root parent app.
+All state (initial & modified) is kept in the top-root parent component.
 The state (and key functions like postChatMessage()) is passed to child components as properties.
 I would not normally do this, but I found it more time-efficient then mocking api responses in a redux architecture.